 On the other hand, the Petviashvili method (PM) is one of the commonly used methods for obtaining the soliton solutions of nonlinear systems.
-PM was first introduced in \cite{Petviashvili}, and later is extended to spectral renormalization method \cite{Ablowitz} to serve as a numerical scheme that can be applied to many nonlinear systems including nonlinearities not necessarily restricted to fixed homogeneities.
-To our best knowledge, the extension of PM to the fNLSE remains an open research problem.
+PM was first introduced in~\cite{petviashvili1976equation}, and later is extended to spectral renormalization method~\cite{ablowitz2005spectral} to serve as a numerical scheme that can be applied to many nonlinear systems including nonlinearities not necessarily restricted to fixed homogeneities.
+To the best of our knowledge, the extension of PM to the fNLSE remains an open research problem.
 Additionally, the analysis of the interaction of the soliton solutions of the fNLSE with various forms of potentials also remains to be investigated.
 With these motivations, we propose a numerical PM for the construction of soliton solutions of the fNLSE.
-We construct one and two soliton solutions of the fNLSE using this numerical scheme and discuss their properties and the effects of fractional order derivative $\alpha$ on these solitons' characteristics and dynamics.
-We also consider zero potential, photorefractive potential, and q-deformed Rosen-Morse potentials and discuss their effects on soliton behavior and dynamics.
+We construct one and two soliton solutions of the fNLSE using this numerical scheme and discuss their properties and the effects of fractional order derivative $\alpha$ on these solitons' characteristics and dynamics. q-deformed algebras~\cite{bonatsos2002deformed,altintas2011inhomogeneous,altintas2012inhomogeneous} and potentials~\cite{molaee2012s,lutfuouglu2018analytical} have been considered in various areas from relavistic wave equations~\cite{brzo2021klein}, quantum computing~\cite{altintas2014constructing,altintas2020q} and optomechanical systems~\cite{kundu2022transparency} to quantum metrology~\cite{hasegawa2006quantum}, quantum thermodynamics~\cite{guvenilir2022work} and so on.
+Therefore, in addition to zero potential and photorefractive potential, we consider q-deformed Rosen-Morse potentials and discuss their effects on soliton behavior and dynamics.
 We discuss our findings and their possible usage areas in applied sciences.